michael-strain/michael-strain/README.md

-# Nuxt 3 App
+# Michael-Strain App

 By proceeding to view this content, you agree that you will not use, modify, or reproduce any of the code within this repository for any reason without prior written authorization from Michael Strain, the sole owner of the contents of this repository.

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about our framework.

 ## Setup